fheitmueller/sez_beps/R/methodology.md

 Consider two countries A and B. Both have tax benefits in SEZs.
 In year 1, the generally applicable tax rate in both countries is 20%.
 The SEZ benefit in country A is a fixed rate of 5%.
 The SEZ benefit in country B is a 75% reduction of the full tax rate, which is equivalent to 5%.
 In year 2, both countries increase their general tax rates to 30%.
 In country A, the tax rate in SEZs will still be 5%.
 However, in country B, it will have increased to 7.5% (a 75% reduction from 30%).
 In addition to or instead of these three permanent kinds of benefits, some SEZs provide for a tax holiday (a full tax exemption for a limited time period).
 When a tax holiday is available, its duration is recorded in the database.
 The main source used were IBFD Country Tax Guides.
 Where these did not yield a clear result, the domestic law was directly consulted.
 Refer to the file "data_created/sez_rates.csv" for links to the sources consulted and explanatory notes.
 In a few cases, the complexity of the tax regime had to be reduced for comparability reasons.
 In Haiti, for example, after an initial tax holiday of 15 years, the tax rate increases progressively to reach the full rate applicable in the rest of the country after six more years.
 Since this is difficult to capture and to compare with other countries, the data was coded as if the full rate applied directly after the expiry of the tax holiday.
 The dataset includes a few tax incentives with regional scope that could rather be classified as "Disadvantaged area regimes", i.e. regions with a lower CIT rate than in the rest of the country usually because of a lower economic development than in the rest of the country.
 These areas were excluded for the remainder of the analysis, since such areas do not fulfill other defining criteria of SEZs (such as a strictly delimited territory, often by a fence and a different customs regime).
-Nevertheless, it mgiht be interesting to extent the dataset in the future by systematically including disadvantaged area regimes.
+Nevertheless, it might be interesting to extent the dataset in the future by systematically including disadvantaged area regimes.
 When a country abolished a regime but provides for a "grandfathering period" (a period of usually a few years in which already existing companies can continue to enjoy the tax benefit), the regime is counted as if it existed until the end of the grandfathering period.
 The sectoral scope of the regime was generally not recorded.
 Whether an SEZ benefit can be combined with other tax benefits was not recorded either.
 In the future, this dataset might also be updated to include more data years.
 For the purposes of this paper, the SEZ benefits available in different countries' SEZs were summarized in broader categories as displayed in the table below.
 <table class="table" style="margin-left: auto; margin-right: auto;">
+<caption>Table 1: Types of corporate tax benefits in SEZs in LAC</caption>
  <thead>
   <tr>
-   <th style="text-align:left;"> category </th>
+   <th style="text-align:left;"> Category </th>
-   <th style="text-align:left;"> data </th>
+   <th style="text-align:left;"> SEZ regime </th>
   </tr>
  </thead>
 <tbody>
   <tr>
    <td style="text-align:left;"> Full exemption or long tax holiday </td>
-   <td style="text-align:left;"> Antigua and Barbuda (Free trade and processing zone), Antigua and Barbuda (Special Economic Zone)         , Chile                                               , Costa Rica (Outside Great Metropolitan Area)        , Dominican Republic                                  , Honduras (Free zone)                                , Honduras (Export Processing Zone)                   , Haiti                                               , Nicaragua                                           , Panama (Colon Free Zone)                            , Panama (Free zones)                                 , Panama (City of Knowledge)                          , Panama (Panama Pacifico SEA)                        , Peru                                                , El Salvador                                         , Trinidad and Tobago                                 , Uruguay </td>
+   <td style="text-align:left;"> Antigua and Barbuda (all regimes)           , Chile                                       , Costa Rica (Outside Great Metropolitan Area), Dominican Republic                          , Honduras (all regimes)                      , Haiti                                       , Nicaragua                                   , Panama (all regimes)                        , Peru                                        , El Salvador                                 , Trinidad and Tobago                         , Uruguay </td>
   </tr>
   <tr>
    <td style="text-align:left;"> Short tax holiday (10y or less) </td>